 Realizing how mass produced abstracts are, he started to seek for an alternate perspective.
 By swinging the pendulum back into representational works, he resolved into presenting an inner landscape.
 The new attempts have become dreamy, surreal, expressive, bittersweet, narrative, hypnotic, loose and flowing, pondering.
 Lines in flourishes tie the composition of each piece.
 Lines of every kind became his palette - smudged, calligraphic, expressive, flourish, doodling, signature.

 He now resides in Edmonton.
 In 2017, he received the 150 in 150 award in the visual arts category and started showing his work at the Lotus Gallery.
 His artwork has been sold to private collectors in the U.S., Canada and Hong Kong over the years.

 pools meanings and provide directions to life, I believe.
 The door to this secret spot opens infrequently under the radar of the conscious mind.
 We could only tap into it through speed.
 My late adventure has been a study leading towards extracting emotional imagery from this source.
 Concealed messages are found within the preliminary subconscious lines which seem nonsense at first sight.
 I use scribbles as a key to open up this safe and steal unique representational imagery.

-From automatic scribbles on the right to a finished product on the left, I do not render to make the images, I find them with my eyes.
-Unlike other artists who seek a compromising whole as each work is developing, my compositions are finished within seconds, only to wait for cognitive aesthetic logic to highlight.
+From automatic scribbles on the right to the finished product on the left, I do not render to make the images, I find them with my eyes.
+Unlike others who seek a compromising whole as each work is developing, my compositions are finished within seconds, only to wait for cognitive aesthetic logic to highlight.
 My years of drawing experience show the most desirable choices along the way.